-The Maurya Empire had smooth administration as well as efficient rulers.
+The Maurya Empire had a smooth administration as well as efficient rulers.
 The government was hierarchical and centralized with a lot of staff which ensured that work was carried on smoothly and efficiently.

-Taxes were collected regularly, trade and commerce was carried on smoothly, citizens were taken care of and the army was always ready for any sort of external aggression or threat.
-Every province had its own set of officials who managed administration at grassroots level.
+Taxes were collected regularly, trade and commerce were carried on smoothly, citizens were taken care of and the army was always ready for any sort of external aggression or threat.
+Every province had its own set of officials who managed administration at the grassroots level.
 The economy basically was an agrarian one.